yash-gupta05/AI-Tic-Tac-Toe/README.md

 # 🎮 AI Tic-Tac-Toe

 A React-based Tic-Tac-Toe game with an intelligent AI opponent, multiple difficulty levels, and suggested moves.
-Challenge yourself against the computer and improve your strategy! <br>
+Challenge yourself against the computer and improve your strategy!
 🎯 [Play now](https://yash-gupta05.github.io/AI-Tic-Tac-Toe/)

 ## 🚀 Features